10 things you have to eat in Arkansas

 She literally wrote a book on the subject, but goes first with Charlotte's

 in Keo.
-The carmel pie.
+The caramel pie.

 6. Fried pickles.